 The Revillagigedo Islands (also Revillagigedo Archipelago) are a group of four volcanic islands in the Pacific Ocean, known for their unique ecosystem.
 The islands are home to many endemic plant and animal species.
 Socorro island is the most diverse in flora, fauna, and topography.

 The islands lie 250 miles off Baja Mexico's southern shore.
-When embarking on a trip to the Socorro Islands possible destinations on the itinerary are San Benedicto, Socorro, Roca Partida and Clarion Islands.
+When embarking on a trip to the Socorro Islands we plan to dive the islands of San Benedicto, Socorro, and Roca Partida.
+Due to the distance to Clarion, this is only dived on longer expeditions.

 These islands are a spectacular magnet for the largest ocean pelagic animals in the world.
-Animals include schooling Hammerhead Sharks, Tiger Sharks, Dolphins, Silky Sharks, Galapagos Sharks, clouds of Jacks and Barracuda, Tuna, Wahoo, Oceanic White Tip Sharks, Whale Sharks and Manta Rays.
+Animals include schooling Hammerhead sharks, Tiger sharks, friendly Bottlenose dolphins, Silky sharks, Galapagos sharks, clouds of Jacks and Barracuda, Tuna, Wahoo, Oceanic White Tip sharks, Whale sharks and Manta rays.

 Humpback whales visit during the winter months of mid-February through mid-April.
 We often hear the sounds of the singing mating males as they provide escort underwater.
 Sightings are common during this time.